Ramoche Temple: Destruction and restoration

-The temple was gutted by fire and destroyed in the 1959 Lhasa uprising against Chinese occupation and the bronze statue disappeared.
+The temple was gutted by fire and destroyed in 1959.
+Lhasa uprising against Chinese occupation and the bronze statue disappeared.
 In 1983 the lower part of it was said to have been found in a Lhasa rubbish tip, and the upper half in Beijing.
-Thanks to the efforts of Ri ‘bur sprul sku, the parts were joined in the Ramoche Temple, which was partially restored in 1986, yet still showed damage in 1993.
+Thanks to the efforts of Ri 'bur sprul sku, the parts were joined in the Ramoche Temple, which was partially restored in 1986.

 A major restoration was undertaken in 1986 and the temple now has three stories.
 Near the main entrance to the building are ten pillars displaying local relics and symbols such as lotus flowers, jewellery, coiling clouds and Tibetan characters.
 The first floor has an atrium off which opens a scripture hall and the winding corridors of a Buddha palace.
 The second floor is mainly residential but has a chapel with an image of Buddha as King of the Nagas, and the third floor provides sleeping quarters reserved for the use of the Dalai Lama.